 Myth #4: All WordPress Websites Look The Same

 Correction: All FREE WordPress websites look the same.
 And by free, we mean the free themes that come with it.
-Those that want to cut costs by using the ready-made free themes, which happens pretty often, would, of course, look similar to one another.
+Those that want to cut costs by using the ready-made free themes, which happens pretty often, would of course look similar to one another.

 But what most users don’t realize is that there is quite a wide range of premium themes out there that are pretty much uniquely designed.
 Not everyone is able to afford to purchase a premium theme, so they usually opt for the free ones.
-However, if you can afford, to make your business stand out among the rest, you should purchase some of these premium themes from theme marketplaces such as Themify, StudioPress, and Festinger Vault.
+However, if you can afford to make your business stand out among the rest, you should purchase some of these premium themes from theme marketplaces such as Themify, StudioPress, and Festinger Vault.
 Most of these themes come with a simple website builder as well including multiple features and functions, so you could set up your website in just a few days, a unique one at that!

 Myth #5: WordPress Is Not Suitable For High Volume of Visitors

 Wrong.
 Do you know how big some websites are that use WordPress such as The New Yorker and Techcrunch?
 They get an INSANE volume of traffic daily, monthly, and yearly!
-Businesses could easily scale your server in order to cater to a higher traffic demand whenever necessary.
-All you have to do is contact your hosting provider to increase your server capacity to meet the demands of the higher traffic.
+Businesses could easily scale your server in order to cater for a higher traffic demand whenever necessary.
+All you have to do is contact your hosting provider to increase your server capacity to meet the demands of higher traffic.

 Myth #6: Beginners Only Uses WordPress

 To a certain extent, yes, beginners mostly opt for WordPress when they first start their journey in the digital world.
 But little did you know, most advanced users also use WordPress despite them being years in this particular field.
 The reason is that advanced developers are able to perform their own customization to the software, providing flexibility for them to include custom code on their themes and plugins.
-For beginners, they could easily drag and drop with the help of the website builder such as Elementor and WPBakery Builder.
+For beginners, they can easily drag and drop with the help of website builders such as Elementor and WPBakery Builder.